-Tap into your passion
+1. Tap into your passion

-Consider graduate school – and seek out scholarships
+2. Consider graduate school and scholarships

-If you want to extend your education beyond a bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
+If you want to extend your education beyond the bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
 Chances are, there are more available than you realize.

-Think beyond the Big 4
+3. Think beyond the Big 4

 “I want to become the CFO so that I can assist my church in developing a revenue-generating system that will relieve the assessments that local churches have to pay, thus promoting more financial and economic growth in the local areas,” she says.

-Shoot for the stars
+4. Shoot for the stars